icopy-site/awesome-cn/docs/awesome/awesome-java.md

 - [ISBN core](https://github.com/ladutsko/isbn-core) - A small library that contains a representation object of ISBN-10 and ISBN-13 and tools to parse, validate and format one.
 - [J2ObjC](https://github.com/google/j2objc) - Java-to-Objective-C translator for porting Android libraries to iOS.
 - [JBake](https://jbake.org) - Static website generator.
+- [JBang](https://www.jbang.dev/) - JBang makes it easy to use Java for scripting.
+It lets you use a single file for code and dependency management and allows you to run it directly.
 - [JBot](https://github.com/rampatra/jbot) - Framework for building chatbots.
 (GPL-3.0-only)
 - [JCuda](http://jcuda.org) - JCuda offers Java bindings for CUDA and CUDA-related libraries.
 - [JEmoji](https://github.com/felldo/JEmoji) - An auto-generated emoji library that provides type-safe direct access to emojis and alias support for Discord, Slack, GitHub and many more features.